TheoAcker12/accessibility-content-testing/_episodes/links.md

 ---
 title: "Links"
-teaching: 20
+teaching: 15
-exercises: 0
+exercises: 15
 questions:
 - "How can I make sure my links are accessible?"
 objectives:
-- "Detect any empty links or buttons."
+- "Detect any empty links and buttons."
 - "Identify basic issues in link text."
 - "Ensure that link text indicates link behavior."
 keypoints: